IP-CAM/Cargus-Shipping-Extension-for-Opencart-v.3.x/README_EN.md

     nearest Cargus warehouse
 - Fixed shipping price: Choose a fixed cost of delivery or leave blank, so the module automatically calculates the tariff
+- Go to the 'Cargus Ship and Go' page, then 'Preferences' and fill in the form, followed by the 'Save' blue button at the top right of the page
+   - Free shipping limit: enter the limit for which larger purchases benefit of free shipping (payment of the shipment is done automatically to the sender)
+   - Fixed shipping price: Choose a fixed cost of delivery or leave blank, so the module automatically calculates the tariff
+   - Status: Has 2 option enabled or disabled.
+If enabled, the sipping method will be available in checkout.